 Think logically – does unnecessary and excessive worrying or being tensed help in any way?
 Are you making good use of that time?

 Don’t think it’s too late – it’s never too late.
 You can have a new beginning anytime.

 Stress is the result of a negative mental state.
-Every moment remind yourself to be positive.
+Dealing with stress requires that every moment you remind yourself to be positive.

 You’ve to learn ways to pull yourself out of the stress-hole and learn to cope with the stress.

-One way is to smile and have a sense of humor.
+One way is to smile and have a sense of humour.
 Laugh away your tensions.
-It sends a positive comforting message to your body, brain and mind.
+It sends a positive, comforting message to your body, brain and mind.
 It makes you feel better and in control of yourself.

 Have confidence in yourself.
 Love your life and yourself.
 Believe and have faith in yourself.